grntco/100daysofcode/README.md

 Day 13: Solved 11_getTheTitles exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.

 Day 14: Solved 12_findTheOldest exercise as part of the Javascript Exercises for the Odin Project Fundamentals course.

+Day 30: Continued building personal website.
+Switched navigation from the top to the side as a sidebar.
+Made a new branch and pushed commits, but they weren't showing up on my contribution calendar, so I'm logging my work here to get that sweet green bubble for today.